 Known among locals as “the diving rock”, this giant cliff towers over the Chattahoochee River and is one of the favorite places to hang out for the local youngsters.
 The cliff is surrounded by lush forests and greenery that create a perfect getaway during the hot summer days.
 If you’re planning to dive from the cliff, be cautious; the height is around 20 feet and the water is around fifteen feet deep.
 However, even if you’re not planning to dive, this is still one of the hidden gems in Atlanta.
 Keep that in mind if Atlanta’s busy streets become too overwhelming for you.

-If you’re enjoying this article, also check out my guide to things to do in Saratoga, the ultimate hidden gem on New York.
+Enjoying this article?
+Then check out my guide to things to do in Saratoga, the ultimate hidden gem on New York.